 I bought the solar panels (₹13,000) and inverter (₹4000) online at really cheap rates.
 The battery was ₹10,000.
 The solar cables, DC SPD and other materials brought the total to around ₹30,000.

 I installed three-pin sockets in several rooms and connected them with dedicated cable conduits from the AC output of the inverter.
-When I had to switch off the solar inverter (because of the limited load and time limits), I had to manually unplug the devices from the new inverter-powered sockets and plug them to old mains-powered sockets.
+When I wanted to switch off the solar inverter (because of the limited load and time limits), I had to manually unplug the devices from the new inverter-powered sockets and plug them to old mains-powered sockets.
 This was a hassle I wanted to avoid.

 Belatedly, I added a 1000-watt inverter with a built-in 100-AH lithium battery to my solar power installation.
 I bought the lithium-battery-based inverter form Stalwart Solar for ₹25,000.
 This is a one-box system that includes the inverter, charger, UPS and lithium battery.
 It does not have a solar charger input.
 I charge it using the solar inverter.
 (If I had known better, I would have bought Stalwart Solar's 1000-watt solar inverter with built-in 100-AH lithium battery for only ₹30,000 and reduced my system size.)
 Now, I am able to use all 100 AHs of the lithium battery instead of only 50 AHs of the lead-acid battery.